mkatychev/filmreel/cut.md

 <a name="read-operation"></a>
 `Read operation` - A Cut operation that uses a *read instruction* to insert a *Cut Variable* into a *Frame's* *request/response* objects
-* Uses the read instructions held in a Cut Instruction Set to populate Cut Variable refrences found in a Frame.
+* Uses the read instructions held in a Cut Instruction Set to populate Cut Variable references found in a Frame.
 * Executed *before* a Frame' request payload is sent.

 <a name="write-operation"></a>